SuzukoUsami/Platformer/readme.md

 	- controller support,
 	- portals: itch.io, game jolt, new grounds, kongregate,
 	- pet the cat option,
+	- add tutorial level to the menu,
+	- checkpoints,
+	- when player is in the air disable walking animation,
+	- walking with d-pad,
+	- more bouncy on the bouncy spring when down button is pressed,

  ### fix:
 	- loading when no save file is present,
 	- when player is dead reload scene!!!,
 	- add paralax and ui to the main level (the level),
 	- pause menu,
+	- bushes must have other color than grass,
+	- fire worm can't shoot player when above him,

  ### ideas: